WithLab/DiskVisualizer/README.md

 HOW TO USE:

-Just enter the path to the directory you want to analyze (Format is e.g.: C:/Dir1/...).
+Just enter the path to the directory you want to analyze.
 Hit 'Enter' and the program is doing the rest.

 The name of every directory which size has been calculated will be printed on the console, so you can see the progress (and so that you don't think it has crashed.
 No guarantee for that btw.)